Neetu Kapoor shares inside pictures from Alia, Ranbir's first Christmas celebrations post marriage | www.lokmattimes.com

 The power couple announced their pregnancy in June this year.
 The 'Brahmastra' couple tied their knot on April 14, 2022, after dating for years at Ranbir's Mumbai residence in an intimate ceremony.

-Meanwhile, on the work front, Neetu recently announced the wrap of her upcoming film 'Letters to Mrs Khanna' in which she
+Meanwhile, on the work front, Neetu recently announced the wrap of her upcoming film 'Letters to Mr. Khanna'.

 Alia, on the other hand, was recently seen in the sci-fi action film 'Brahmastra: Part 1- Shiva' alongside Ranbir, Amitabh Bachchan and Mouni Roy.